MinseokKim0813/Webscraping/README.md

 ## Project Structure

 main.py            - Main Python script for scraping and analyzing the data
-ETHICS.md          - Discussion on the ethical considerations of web scraping
 README.md          - This file, explaining the project details and how to run it
 requirements.txt   - List of third-party libraries required to run the project
 .venv/             - Virtual environment folder (optional)